Izabelahub/Front-end-project/README.md

 # Front-end-project

-A website which allows other people to find out more about mathematical embroidery as well as show courses which can be sold.
+I created a website which allows other people to find out more about mathematical embroidery as well as show courses which can be sold.

 The files needed to run the project:
 - img